AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-creation shall be liberated from corruption, and shall attain incorruption, and the inhabitants of the invisible worlds shall live in perpetual joy, for grief and sadness and groaning shall be done away.\"
-\* \* \* On the universal atonement: --- \"Teaching that he would free
-from the power of death not only his own body, but at the same time the entire nature of the human race, he presently adds: \'And I, if I be lifted from the earth will draw all men unto me;\' for I will not suffer what I have undertaken to raise the body only, but I will fully accomplish the resurrection to all men. \* \* \* He has paid the debt for us, and blotted out the handwriting that was against us, \* \* \* and having done these things, he quickened together with himself the entire nature of men.\"
+creation shall be liberated from corruption, and shall attain incorruption, and the inhabitants of the invisible worlds shall live in perpetual joy, for grief and sadness and groaning shall be done away.\" ...
+On the universal atonement: --- \"Teaching that he would free from the power of death not only his own body, but at the same time the entire nature of the human race, he presently adds: \'And I, if I be lifted from the earth will draw all men unto me;\' for I will not suffer what I have undertaken to raise the body only, but I will fully accomplish the resurrection to all men....
+He has paid the debt for us, and blotted out the handwriting that was against us, ... and having done these things, he quickened together with himself the entire nature of men.\"

 He formed his Christian system on Theodore\'s, and on that of Diodore of Tarsus, both Universalists.
 Allin says, he "was perhaps the most famous,